wallarm/product-documentation/docs/latest/about-wallarm-waf/detecting-vulnerabilities.md

 ## Vulnerability detection methods

-When scanning the application for open vulnerabilities, Wallarm WAF sends requests with attack signs to the protected application address and analyzes application responses.
-If the response matches one or more pre‑defined vulnerability signs, Wallarm WAF records open vulnerability.
+When scanning the application for open vulnerabilities, Wallarm sends requests with attack signs to the protected application address and analyzes application responses.
+If the response matches one or more pre‑defined vulnerability signs, Wallarm records open vulnerability.

 For example: if the response to the request sent to read the `/etc/passwd` contents returns the `/etc/passwd` contents, protected application is vulnerable to the Path Traversal attacks.
-Wallarm WAF will record the vulnerability with an appropriate type.
+Wallarm will record the vulnerability with an appropriate type.

-To detect vulnerabilities in the application, Wallarm WAF sends requests with attack signs using the following methods:
+To detect vulnerabilities in the application, Wallarm sends requests with attack signs using the following methods:

 * **Passive detection**: the vulnerability was found due to the security incident that occurred.
 * **Active threat verification** with the main component **Attack rechecker** lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
 The module **Attack rechecker** finds possible vulnerabilities by probing application endpoints using real attack data from the traffic.
 By default this method is disabled.